 A new location

-Museum operations continued until the end of 2007 when Bournemouth Airport dropped a bombshell – Due to planned airport expansion they would not renew the lease of the museum hangar as it was needed for car parking.
-The airport was unable to offer an alternative site and the future looked bleak with the museum shutting on 19 December 2007.
-Salvation came in autumn 2008 when museum re-opened having relocated to Adventure Wonderland adjacent to the airport with the majority of aircraft transported across the road to the new site.
+Museum operations continued until the end of 2007, when Bournemouth Airport dropped a bombshell – Due to planned airport expansion, they would not renew the lease of the museum hangar as it was needed for car parking.
+The airport was unable to offer an alternative site, and the future looked bleak with the museum shutting on 19 December 2007.
+Salvation came in autumn 2008 when the museum re-opened, having relocated to Adventure Wonderland adjacent to the airport, with the majority of aircraft transported across the road to the new site.

 The Exhibits